tenox7/sng/README.md

 On Raspbian you will also need to enable rootless ICMP (`sysctl net.ipv4.ping_group_range`) or `setcap cap_net_raw+ep` on the binary — see the ICMP permissions section above.

-Also you should switch from Wayland to Xorg in `raspi-config`.
+Also you should switch from Wayland to Xorg in `raspi-config` (faster).

 ## Building